The Enemy of Stamina

 Too Little, Too Late

 While it is good to be aware of and fix issues of excessive tension, it does not always equal out to increased stamina.
 Tension will often creep into our system without us realizing it at the moment it happens.
-By the time you become aware and diffuse it, you’re body has already grown more weary than it would have if you had addressed the problem when it began.
+By the time you become aware and diffuse it, your body has already grown more weary than it would have if you had addressed the problem when it began.

 This doesn’t mean that you are doomed to never endure extended scratch sessions.
 It simply means you’ll have to work on your relaxation technique long term, continually increasing your awareness while scratching all the while.
 The best news of all is that eventually this will become second nature.
 This is great because once the process is natural you won’t have to cloud your thoughts with issues of tension and can instead focus on having fun when you scratch and expressing yourself.